• Mental Health

 Common causes of double depression include:4

-• Heredity causes: People with close family members who have depression may have depression themselves.
-This connection leads to depression being an inheritable feature.
+• Heredity causes: people with close family members who have depression may have depression themselves.
+This connection leads to genetic depression.

 Other risk factors for depression include:4